jaysylvester/citizen/README.md

 Have questions, suggestions, or need help?
 [Send me an e-mail](http://jaysylvester.com/contact).
 Want to contribute?
 Pull requests are welcome.

+## Want to see citizen in action?

+I use it on [originaltrilogy.com](http://originaltrilogy.com).
+We get a moderate amount of traffic (500k to 750k page views per month) and the site runs for months on end without restarting the app.
+It's very stable.

 ## Quick Start (Recommended)